Best Overend: Practice in Melbourne

 Overend returned to Melbourne in March 1933.
+The people he met and worked for, the experiences he had overseas, rounded off his formal architectural education.
 He was then offered a partnership with H. Vivian Taylor and G. A. Soilleux, architects of 499 Little Collins Street in May.
 It was only shortly after he was elected as an Associate of the RVIA.
 The firm later known as 'Messrs H. Vivian Taylor, Soilleux and Overend' specialized in cinema design.
-Important examples included the Windsor Theatre, Albert Street, Windsor, 1936 and the Padua Theatre, Brunswick in 1937, both now demolished, with only the Rivoli Theatre in East Hawthorn still standing.
+Important examples included the Windsor Theatre, Albert Street, Windsor, 1936 and the Padua Theatre, Brunswick in 1937, both now demolished, with only the heritage listed Rivoli Theatre in East Hawthorn still standing.
 Other commissions include service stations in Carlton and in Flinders Street at Queens Bridge in 1933.

-While working at Taylor & Soilleux he designed Cairo Flats on his won in 1935-6, the design for which he is best known.
+While working at Taylor & Soilleux, and drawing on influences from his time working under Wells Coats in London, he designed Cairo Flats in 1935, a two story block of flats in Melbourne, for which he is best known.
 In 1937 he left the partnership to travel overseas again, sailing for Japan, but was diverted to Shanghai, where he found work with Lester Johnson & Morris, and worked on the design of an ultra-modern skyscraper for the Bund waterfront.
-The project was halted with the Japanese bombardment of the city in September which Overend reported on extensively for the Australian press.

-In May 1938, Overend opened his own firm and his projects were mainly residential before World War II began.
+The project was halted with the Japanese bombardment of the city in September, which Overend reported on extensively for the Australian press.
+In May 1938, Overend opened his own firm in Melbourne, and his projects were mainly residential before World War II began.

 Between 1938 and 1955 Overend was appointed to the Housing Commission of the Victorian Architect's Panel where he advocated prefabricated housing solutions.
 He has been credited with the design for the Gippsland 'new town' of Churchill, announced in 1965.